kirbysayshi/js13k-2020/README.md

 Added the end game summary screen.
 Needs more polish, but it's there!
 All mission/levels have a total time.

 ## 2020-09-07

+Directional accelerator is working!
+Tricky to draw and measure.
+Collision was relatively straightforward once I realized that all I needed was an entryway line segment as a detector.

+## 2020-09-08

+Started generating a starfield.
+Probably a better way to optimize so I'm not overdrawing as much...
+Also discovered a bug with how accelerators are drawn (maybe not taking camera into account?). oops!

+Drawing a tiled background efficiently is slightly more conditional work than I anticipated.